pierpaolo28/pierpaolo28.github.io/_books/Factfulness.md

 date: 2019-10-12
 ---

 In this book, Hans Rosling points out how a large number of people has an inaccurate view of our world and some key trends that are now taking action (e.g. politics, immigration, life-expectancy).
-Therefore, in this book Hans tries to help us to update our perception about things and make it instead rely on actual facts and statistics.
+Therefore, in [Factfulness](https://amzn.to/3obO2Di) Hans tries to help us to update our perception about things and make it instead rely on actual facts and statistics.
 In order to help us to build a fact-based view of our world, Hans proposes 10 fundamental mental filters to use before coming to any conclusion.

 <!--end_excerpt-->